deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Like he was gonna listen,” Adam rumbled and looked up to somehow drag a brave joke out of somewhere.
 “He’s *my* dad after all.
 Where d’you think I get it from?”

-“Oh, *Adam*…” Jess sighed.
+“Oh, *Adam…”* Jess sighed.
 She looked sideways and gave Ava a hug.
 “The three of you will be the death of me…”

 A slightly more comfortable silence settled in place, and Marty contented herself with being useful and supportive.
 She fetched vending machine coffee, called Rebar and explained what was going on, took Hannah for a quick walkies (and explained to a concerned porter that the dog was a support animal) and tried to ignore the way that fitful lumps of time were choking and gurgling past unevenly and arbitrarily.